julien-c/trainer-proposal/README.md

 My thoughts:

-- I was initially going to implement a `trainer.pl_train(**extra_pl_args)` on this `Trainer` prototype, that would have wrapper the model and its dataloader/etc. in a wrapper child of Pytorch-lightning and then just deferred to Lightning for everything.
+- I was initially going to implement a stub for a `trainer.pl_train(**extra_pl_args)` on this `Trainer` prototype, that would have wrapped the model and its dataloader/etc. in a wrapper child of Pytorch-lightning's LightningModule and then just deferred to Lightning for everything.
 - However, I'm now conflicted because:
-	- the Trainer does not do anything in that class (just proxy and wrap)
+	- the Trainer would not do anything in that case (just proxy and wrap), which is kinda deceptive.
-	- it's using a slightly different API than lightning so it kind of obfuscates things for users of lightning.
-(If they're used to, and expect, the exact same method names etc. as encouraged by lightning)
+	- It would then expose a slightly different API than lightning so it kind of obfuscates things for users of lightning.
+(They are used to, and expect, the exact same method names etc. as encouraged by lightning)
 - So maybe we can just have two different sets of examples, and see what happens "in the wild".
-In all cases, both implementations will be way more compact, because the `DataProcessor`s, the `TrainingArgs` above (and of course the datasets) can be shared.
+In all cases, both implementations will be way more compact, because most of the heavy lifting is going to be in the `DataProcessor`s and the `TrainingArgs` above (and of course the datasets) and would be shared.
 - **Thoughts?**